Montana/HolyC-Scripts/README.md

 # HolyC Scripts Collection

 Welcome to my repository of HolyC scripts.
 This collection represents a variety of utilities, tools, and examples written in HolyC, the programming language used by TempleOS.
-These scripts are a mixture of projects I've completed over time and continue to contribute to as I explore new ideas and refine existing ones.
+These scripts are a mixture of projects I've completed over time and continue to contribute to as I explore new ideas and refine existing ones while I master HolyC.

 ## Overview